OpenBuildings/jam-auth/README.md

 	Auth::instance()->get_user();
 	Auth::instance()->auto_login();

-Services also can be configured to be used for auto-login, for example if facebook auth service config has 'auto_login' => TRUE, then any ->auto_login() call will try to use the service to for logging in the user.
+Services also can be configured to be used for auto-login, for example if Facebook auth service config has 'auto_login' => TRUE, then any ->auto_login() call will try to use the service to for logging in the user.
 Be careful with this however, as this can add high overhead to the requests of your non-logged in users.

 It is best to use a separate method for logging in with each service as described in the following example:

 ## Login with service

-Jam Auth also supports facebook logins, and the facebook API is included in the vendors folder.
+Jam Auth also supports Facebook logins, and the Facebook API is included in the vendors folder.
 Example login with facebook code:

 	APPPATH/classes/controller/session.php
 	class Controller_Session extends Controller {